 How these patterns can get stuck and persist to cause symptoms.
 And how we can begin the repair.

-You can find a list of trauma-informed therapies for chronic illness recovery in this companion post.
+You can find a list of trauma-informed therapies that support healing in this companion post.
+The chronic illness books and therapies list below includes these therapies.

 When you have a chronic illness it is helpful to consider the perspective that symptoms are often a body’s particular way of responding to the perception of threat.